-The Master of Arts degrees in Ministry Studies and Biblical Language and Literature may be completed either in residence or through a combination of online, modules or live-streaming classes.
+The Master of Arts degrees in Apologetics, Intercultural Studies, Ministry Studies and Biblical Language and Literature may be completed either in residence or through a combination of online, modules or livestream classes.

 For the Master of Arts degree in Biblical Counseling or Biblical Studies, no resident study is required.
 Courses to fulfill requirements for these degrees and/or deficiencies are available via online learning.